pythonhacker/pyconindia-2018-talk/large_scale_crawler.md

 ---

-## The Data problem
+## The Data Problem

 * The ML problem is a data problem
-* The data problem is two fold - Getting data, cleaning data
+* The data problem is two fold
+    * Getting data
+    * Cleaning data
-* We needed to a few ten million URLs
+* We needed a few ten million URLs
 * From six "data sources" via. "undocumented APIs"

 ---

-## The blocking problem
+## The Blocking Problem

 * The sources were blocking the crawlers from the same IP after a few dozen hits.
 * The initial solution was to use `tor`.
 * About 4s per URL.
-Too slow.
+Tooooo slow...!

 ---

-## Used the rotating proxy
+## Used the Rotating Proxy

-* Added AWS support.
+* Added AWS support (and contributed code back to the project)
 * Used a cluster of 10 proxies and the load balancer.

 ---

-## A digression
+## A Digression

 * Machines got compromised twice.
-* Used about 1 month of bandwidth in half a day.
+* Used about 1 month of bandwidth in half a day :-P

 ---

-## Performance improvement
+## Performance Improvement

 * Once set up, we got between 0.9 and 1.5s per URL.
 * Some issues still persisted.
-  * Changing user-agents
+    * Changing User-agents
-  * Frequency of rotation
+    * Frequency of Rotation

 ---